awawa-dev/HyperHDR/README.md

 Usage of WS281x LED strip with Rpi directly (PWM mode) requires _root_ privilages.
 Otherwise you may get _'Error message: mmap() failed'_ ([read more](https://github.com/awawa-dev/HyperHDR/issues/52)) :warning:

 It's possible to switch off/on HDR tone mapping remotely with home automation system.
-You can build commands for HyperHDR using out JSON API playgroung :new:
+You can build commands for HyperHDR using out JSON API playground :new:

 **Before and after HyperHDR LUT correction on HDR/BT2020 video that was broken by the USB grabber.\